-Avoidance and Minimization

-The applicant provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: As detailed in the plans and alternatives analysis, the selected alternative as avoided and minimized impacts to waters of the U.S. to the maximum extent practicable by orienting the buildings to have the least impact on aquatic resources.
-The project area contains 0.146 acre of wetland and 3,051 LF of stream.
-The proposed development would avoid 1,152 LF of stream channel and 0.11 acre of wetlands.
+Figure 4.
+Lyle Creek Data Center - CLT 04 Design Drawing Avoidance and Minimization The applicant provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: As detailed in the plans and alternatives analysis, the selected alternative has avoided and minimized impacts to waters of the U.S. to the maximum extent practicable by orienting the buildings to have the least impact on aquatic resources.
+The project area contains 2.555 acres of wetlands and 10,838 LF of stream.
+The proposed development would avoid 9,664 LF of stream channel and 2.25 acres of wetlands.
+Overall, the proposed design avoids and preserves greater than 88 percent of streams and wetlands on-site.
+Compensatory Mitigation The applicant offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: The applicant has chosen to purchase 0.35 acre wetland mitigation units and 1,485 stream mitigation units from a combination of private mitigation banks and from the North Carolina Division of Mitigation Services (DMS) In-Lieu Fee Program to offset the unavoidable loss of 889 LF of stream and 0.08 acre of wetland, and the permanent conversion of 0.19 acre of wetland.
+Essential Fish Habitat The Corps' determination is that the proposed project would not effect EFH or associated fisheries managed by the South Atlantic or Mid Atlantic Fishery Management Councils or the National Marine Fisheries Service.
+Cultural Resources Pursuant to Section 106 of the National Historic Preservation Act of 1966, Appendix C of 33 CFR Part 325, and the 2005 Revised Interim Guidance for Implementing Appendix C, the District Engineer consulted district files and records and the latest published version of the National Register of Historic Places and initially determines that: No historic properties, nor properties eligible for inclusion in the National Register, are present within the Corps' permit area; therefore, there will be no historic properties affected.
+The Corps subsequently requests concurrence from the SHPO (or THPO).

-Compensatory Mitigation

-The applicant offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: The applicant has chosen to purchase 3,492 stream mitigation units from the North Carolina Division of Mitigation Services (DMS) In-Lieu Fee Program to offset the unavoidable loss of 1,826 LF of stream channel.
-No mitigation is proposed for the permanent loss of 0.032 acre of wetland because it does not trip the threshold of 0.1 acre.

-Essential Fish Habitat (EFH)

-The Corps' determination is that the proposed project would not effect EFH or associated fisheries managed by the South Atlantic or Mid Atlantic Fishery Management Councils or the National Marine Fisheries Service.

-Cultural Resources

-Pursuant to Section 106 of the National Historic Preservation Act of 1966, Appendix C of 33 CFR Part 325, and the 2005 Revised Interim Guidance for Implementing Appendix C, the District Engineer consulted district files and records and the latest published version of the National Register of Historic Places and initially determines that:

-No resources listed in or eligible for inclusion in the National Register of Historic Places are known to be present in the vicinity of the proposed work; however, the permit area has not been formally surveyed for the presence of cultural resources.
-Additional work may be necessary to identify and assess any cultural resources that may be present.
-This notice serves as a request to SHPO, THPO, and/or other interested parties to provide any information they may have regarding historic properties.
-NOTE: The project area has been surveyed and the report is under review by the Regulatory Archaeologist.
-Section 106 consultation will proceed following the Corps' review of the report and the consultant's recommendations.

 The District Engineer's final eligibility and effect determination will be based upon coordination with the SHPO and/or THPO, as appropriate and required, and with full consideration given to the proposed undertaking's potential direct and indirect effects on historic properties within the Corps-identified permit area.

-Endangered Species

-Pursuant to the Endangered Species Act of 1973, the Corps reviewed the project area, examined all information provided by the applicant and consulted the latest North Carolina Natural Heritage Database.
-Based on available information:

-For the proposed project, the Corps has made the following determination for federally listed endangered or threatened species or their formally designated critical habitat: May Affect, Not Likely To Adversely Affect

-By copy of this public notice, the Corps initiates consultation under Section 7 of the ESA and will not make a permit decision until the consultation process is complete.
-According to the Information for Planning and Consultation (IPAC) website, the following species are listed: Bog Turtle (Glyptemys muhlenbergii), Dwarf-flowered Heartleaf (Hexastylis naniflora), Tricolored Bat (Perimyotis subflavus)

-Roosting habitat for the Tricolored Bat is present across the site in the form of forested areas.
-Acoustic Surveys were undertaken in July and the results are currently being processed.
+Endangered Species Pursuant to the Endangered Species Act of 1973, the Corps reviewed the project area, examined all information provided by the applicant and consulted the latest North Carolina Natural Heritage Database.
+Based on available information: The Corps determines that the proposed project may affect federally listed endangered or threatened species or their formally designated critical habitat. ⊠ By copy of this public notice, the Corps initiates consultation under Section 7 of the ESA and will not make a permit decision until the consultation process is complete.
+According to the Information for Planning and Consultation (IPAC) website, the following species are listed: Bog Turtle (Glymptemys muhlenbergii), Dwarf-flowered Heartleaf (Hexastylis naniflora), Tricolored Bat (Perimyotis subflavus) Roosting habitat for the Tricolored Bat is present across the site in the form of forested areas.
+Acoustic surveys are scheduled in May 2023 for these species and further analysis and recommendations will be provided at that time.
+Other Required Authorizations The Corps forwards this notice and all applicable application materials to the appropriate State agencies for review.

-Other Required Authorizations

-The Corps forwards this notice and all applicable application materials to the appropriate State agencies for review.

 North Carolina Division of Water Resources (NCDWR):